 Performance Goals in particular, and held a total of 18 "Ask Me Anything" sessions-internal meetings held online in which employees were able to interact with me directly.
-Altogether, the sessions had about 7,000 employees (including those attending multiple sessions), and 730 questions were answered.
+Altogether, the

 Astellas defines VALUE as "Outcomes that matter to patients" divided by "Cost to the healthcare system of delivering those outcomes."
 See P.21 for more information on our VALUE.